gevamu/gevamu.github.io/content/4.examples/query-payment-states.md

 }
 ```

-## Query payments
+## Payment queries

-Search criteria for payments can be unique to particular businesses.
+Search criteria for payments can be unique to particular business use cases.
 The following example shows a generic method for querying payments.

 ```kotlin
 import net.corda.core.node.services.vault.QueryCriteria